A culinary education for the home kitchen — from fond to flame

 • 2 tbsp peanut butter

-• 1.5 cups whole milk
+• 1 ½ cups whole milk

 • 1 tbsp honey

-• 5g creatine monohydrate
+• 5 g creatine monohydrate

-• Pinch of salt
+• Pinch of kosher salt

-Method
+• Method

 2. Add milk, peanut butter, and honey.
 Blend to combine.

 3. Add frozen banana, protein powder, creatine, and salt.
+Blend until completely smooth, about 60 seconds.
+Add more milk if too thick.

 What You're Practicing